-We moved two blocks from Atlanta’s most beautiful park, a rolling greenscape with spectacular skyline views.
+I moved two blocks from Atlanta’s most beautiful park, a rolling greenscape with spectacular skyline views.
 It hosts huge outdoor concerts, festivals and farmer’s markets, and it’s less than a 5 minute walk from our front door.

-Obviously, Will and I shared the same thought: This neighborhood holds an advantage that can never be replicated.
+I immediately thought: This neighborhood rocks.
 There’s strong rental demand from young professionals with great credit.
-So we started looking at real estate prices.
+So I started looking at real estate prices.

 OUCH!
 They were astronomical.
-We’re talking, $600,000 for a 2,000 square-foot home.
+We’re talking $650,000 for a 2,000 sq.-ft. home.
 Yeech.

 Multi-unit buildings – houses that have been subdivided into two or more rental units – are cheaper.
 People buy their own home based on emotion: it represents their dream home.
 But people buy multi-units on cold calculation: does the rent justify the price?

 As a result, duplex and triplex buildings in our area are much cheaper than single-family homes.

 I checked the price of the 3-unit building in which I rented.
 The landlord purchased the building in 2004 for $323,000.
 His monthly gross rental income is approximately $2,400.

 Assuming our landlord put 20 percent down and has a 5 percent interest rate, his monthly mortgage would be $1,725 per month.
 Our landlord’s water bill – he outright told me – is $300 per month (last month he paid $320).
 Trash is $100 a month ($33 per month per unit).
 Insurance comes to $250 a month.
 In other words: his baseline expenses are $2,375 and his income is $2,400.

 That leaves tiny room for error.
 If the water bill spikes an extra $25, the landlord has to cover the difference out-of-pocket.
 And he has NOTHING set aside for management or maintenance.
 In other words, his investment is “negative cash flow” – it removes money from his pocket every month.